With so many options to choose from, what are the best photo editing apps for iPhone this year?

-- Remove unwanted objects or blemishes
+- Remove unwanted blemishes

 - Photo filters

-Currently, Adobe decided to merge all three photo editing apps in a more powerful version of Photoshop Express.
+Currently, Adobe decided to merge all three photo editing apps into a more powerful version of Photoshop Express.
 If you have any of the other two apps, you can continue to use them – but they are not in the app store anymore.